Brazil–United States relations: World War II

 American propaganda film Brazil at War (1943), praising Brazil as "a powerful new ally" and pointing out the similarities between both countries.

 Brazil–U.S. interactions increased during World War II.
 In 1942, during the first Getúlio Vargas presidential mandate (1930–1945), Brazil made some contributions to the Allies—the United States, the Soviet Union, and the United Kingdom—against the Axis powers.
 This led to the creation of the Joint Brazil–U.S. Defense Commission, which was chaired by Major General James Garesche Ord and worked to strengthen military ties between the two countries, reducing the likelihood of Axis attacks on US shipping as soldiers traveled across the Atlantic to Africa and Europe, and minimizing the influence of the Axis in South America.

+As a consequence Japan's blocking US access to rubber in Malaysia of the Brazil-United States Political-Military Agreement during the war, the "rubber soldiers"—about 55,000 people, mostly transferred from the drought-stricken Northeast of Brazil—were compulsorily drafted to harvest rubber in the Amazon, contributing to the second rubber boom in Brazil.

 Brazil temporarily conceded the U.S. some space in Northeastern Brazil so the North American nation could launch its planes to fight the Axis in Europe and Africa (the Brazilian northeastern coastline is the easternmost point in the Americas).
-See also "Second rubber boom".
 In 1944, Brazil also sent the Brazilian Expeditionary Force to be commanded by the U.S. army in Europe.
 Vargas was pleased by Franklin Roosevelt's promise that Brazil would be granted a permanent seat at the U.N.
 Security Council, a promise the U.S. was later unable to fulfill due to resistance from the Soviet Union and the U.K.

 The presidency of Eurico Gaspar Dutra (1946–51) opened a brief period of democratic rule after ousting of Getúlio Vargas.
 During the Dutras administration, Brazil's foreign policy was aligned closely with that of the United States.
 Dutra outlawed the Brazilian Communist Party (PCB) in 1947 and broke off relations with the Soviet Union.
 In contradiction to the economic nationalism of his predecessor, he opened the country for foreign, mostly U.S., investments.
 Getúlio Vargas's return to power in 1951—now in democratic fashion—however, signaled a cooling of relations and a return to economic nationalism.
 Vargas blamed the U.S. for his ouster in 1945 and appealed to Brazilian nationalism, a sentiment that was growing in many sectors, including the armed forces.
 In the new Vargas mandate, the old tensions with foreign capital returned in full force—specially after he tried to implement a bill that precluded 90% of the capital produced in the country from being sent to international banks.
 As a result of the many scandals in his second mandate—corruption scandals, tensions with the military etc.—Vargas killed himself in 1954.
 He left behind a suicide letter, the Carta testamento, in which he points to media denigration and pressure from foreign banks as the blame for his depression and death.